Zuckerberg Sues Hundreds of Hawaiians To Force Property Sales To Him

 Re: (Score:2)

-Editorial Summary is Terrible (Score:4, Informative)
+Editorial Summary is Terrible (Score:5, Informative)

 Really, does this impact us in some way that I'm not seeing?
 At least with stories about Steve Jobs's megayacht, there was a cool megayacht to be interested in.